 BOSTON, MA – A 42-year-old man allegedly rammed his vehicle, head on, into a police cruiser.
 In fact, he drove his vehicle into the squad car a total of three times.
 As a result, he is now facing multiple charges, including attempted murder with a motor vehicle.

 The suspect’s identity has not been released.
-However, in addition to attempted murder, he is also charged with possession of ammunition without a license, and assault and battery with a dangerous weapon.
+However, in addition to attempted murder, he will also receive charges of possession of ammunition without a license, and assault and battery with a dangerous weapon.
 Along with operating under the influence, negligent operation, and failure to stop for police.
 Not only that but attempting to commit a crime: larceny of a firearm and attempting to commit a crime: larceny from a building as well.

 Following the Middleborough Police Department’s investigation, the suspect will likely face additional charges.
 His arraignment will be held Thursday in Wareham District Court.